Tourists flock to Japan after COVID restrictions lifted

 Japan had basically shut its borders to tourists, but started allowing packaged tours in June.
 Many people opted to wait for open-ended individual travel before booking their tickets.

-With declining nervousness about the risks of infections, Japanese also are traveling more — encouraged by discounts offered by airlines, bullet trains, “onsen” hot springs resorts and hotels to jump-start the ailing travel industry.
+With declining nervousness about the risks of infections, Japanese also are traveling more — encouraged by discounts offered by airlines, bullet trains, “onsen” hot springs resorts and hotels to jumpstart the ailing travel industry.

-Although Japan offers various attractions from the ski slopes of northern Hokkaido to the semitropical beaches of the Okinawa islands in the south, experts say these months are the best for enjoying what Japan has to offer.
+Although Japan offers various attractions from the ski slopes of northern Hokkaido to the semi-tropical beaches of the Okinawa islands in the south, experts say these months are the best for enjoying what Japan has to offer.

 The mountains are vibrant with brilliant autumn foliage; the weather is moderate, not freezing, sweltering or humid; seafood, grapes, chestnuts and other culinary delights are fresh and plentiful.